hridizaroy/CtrlSUpdated/README.md

     #Open chrome://extensions in developer mode
     #Select 'Load Unpacked'
     #Choose the extension folder

+    #Also, to test the extension with localhost, the extension assumes the app is in a folder called ctrlS (localhost/ctrlS/home.php)

 *********PLEASE NOTE:**********
 In order to make the recommendations, certain APIs were needed for the databases.
 Since an api key is sensitive, they have been replaced by "<YOUR API KEY>" in the files.
 Kindly generate your api key from the respective websites and replace it in the files.